 The liaison will refer to the Council any questions or queries the WG might have in relation to its charter and mission;

-The liaison will assist or intervene when the WG faces challenges or problems, and will notify the Council of efforts in this regard;
+The liaison will assist or engage when the WG faces challenges or problems, and will notify the Council of efforts in this regard;

 The liaison will assist the WG Chair in suspected cases of abuse of ICANN’s Expected Standards of Behavior and/or restricting the participation of someone who seriously disrupts the WG;

-The liaison will serve as a mediator in case there is disagreement between the WG Chair and WG member(s) in relation to designation of consensus given to a certain recommendations.
+The liaison will facilitate in case there is disagreement between the WG Chair and WG member(s) in relation to designation of consensus given to a certain recommendations.

-The liaison is expected to be a regular attendee/participant of WG meetings.
+The liaison is expected to be a regular attendee/participant of WG meetings;

+The liaison is expected to fulfil his/her role in a neutral manner.
+Should the liaison wish to intervene / participate in WG deliberations in his/her personal capacity, the liaison is expected to make it explicitely clear when he/she is speaking in liaison capacity and when speaking in personal capacity.

 The liaison is expected to fulfill the liaison role in neutral manner, monitor the discussions of the Working Group and assist and inform the Chair and the WG as required.